Kieran A Murphy

 Hello and welcome to my site!

-If you’d like to chat, please reach out!
+If any of this resonates, please reach out!

 A highly compressed view of my research trajectory: